cardillan/mindcode/compiler/src/test/resources/library/doc/SYSTEM-LIBRARY_template.markdown

 - **Function call**: the number of instructions used to call the function from another place of the program.
 Not shown for functions that are declared `inline`.
 - Vararg functions can only be declared `inline`.
 For these functions, the size of the function depends heavily on the number of arguments passed in.
 Therefore, for vararg functions a few examples of function calls and their corresponding sizes are included with each function.

-There are several factors which might cause the size of a function used in an actual program to differ from the measurement above:
+There are several factors that might cause the size of a function used in an actual program to differ from the measurement above:

 - Optimizations might remove instructions setting up input parameters or receiving output values from the function.
 - When constant values are used as input parameters in inlined functions, optimizations might make the resulting code significantly smaller, as constants in expressions can sometimes be optimized away.